Central Atlantic magmatic province: Geographical extent

-The province has been described as extending within Pangaea from present-day central Brazil northeastward about 5000 km across western Africa, Iberia, and northwestern France, and from the interior of western Africa westward for 2500 km through eastern and southern North America.
-If not the largest province by volume, the CAMP certainly encompasses the greatest area known, roughly 11000000 km2, of any continental large igneous province.
+The province has been described as extending within Pangea from present-day central Brazil northeastward about 5000 km across western Africa, Iberia, and northwestern France, and from the interior of western Africa westward for 2500 km through eastern and southern North America.
+If not the largest province by volume, the CAMP certainly encompasses the greatest area known of any continental large igneous province, roughly 11000000 km2.

-Nearly all CAMP rocks are tholeiitic in composition, with widely separated areas where basalt flows are preserved, as well as large groups of diabase (dolerite) sills or sheets, small lopoliths, and dikes throughout the province.
-Dikes occur in very large individual swarms with particular compositions and orientations.
-CAMP activity is apparently related to the rifting and breakup of Pangaea during the Late Triassic through Early Jurassic periods, and the enormous province size, varieties of basalt, and brief time span of CAMP magmatism invite speculation about mantle processes that could produce such a magmatic event as well as rift a supercontinent.
+Nearly all CAMP rocks are tholeiitic in composition, with widely separated areas where basalt flows are preserved.
+There are also large groups of diabase (dolerite) sills or sheets, small lopoliths, and dikes throughout the province.
+Dikes occur in large individual swarms with particular compositions and orientations.
+CAMP activity is apparently related to the rifting and breakup of Pangea during the Late Triassic through Early Jurassic periods, and the enormous province size, varieties of basalt, and brief time span of CAMP magmatism invite speculation about mantle processes that could produce such a magmatic event, as well as rift a supercontinent.